 Slipping Away

-A king-size bed was waiting for me in my extra-large room at the Table Mesa Inn.
-Downstairs at the hotel bar, I met up with a Blue Moon beer, a plate of street tacos, and a piece of key lime pie.
+For just $100 a night, I could escape the nightly interruptions from a loving but hungry cat and a beautiful daughter needing to go to the bathroom.
+A king-size bed awaited me in my extra-large room at the Table Mesa Inn.
+Downstairs at the hotel bar, I treated myself to a Blue Moon beer, a plate of street tacos, and a slice of key lime pie.

 Discovering all things Mediterranean.